ilanschnell/bitarray/README.rst

    >>> a.tobytes()
    'C'

-Here the high-bit comes first because big-endian means "most-significant first".
+Here, the high-bit comes first because big-endian means "most-significant first".
 So a[0] is now the lowest and most significant bit, and a[7] is the highest and least significant bit.